 - 1.1 This Code of Practice gives guidance to District Councils and the Northern Ireland Policing Board ("the Policing Board") on their respective roles in the nomination and appointment of independent members to Policing and Community Safety Partnerships (PCSPs) and, for Belfast, to District Policing and Community Safety Partnerships (DPCSPs).
-It has been drawn up by the Department of Justice in line with the Code of Practice for Ministerial Public Appointments in Northern Ireland issued by the Commissioner for Public Appointments Northern Ireland. - 1.2 The Department of Justice reviewed the application of this Code of Practice in 2014, following conclusion of the 2012 round of appointments and, in light of reports by the Impartial Assessor and feedback received during the course of the previous competition, issued this revised Code of Practice.
-The Department will keep the code under review and assess if any changes are required following completion of the process in 2019.
+It has been drawn up by the Department of Justice in line with the Code of Practice for Ministerial Public Appointments in Northern Ireland issued by the Commissioner for Public Appointments Northern Ireland. - 1.2 The Department of Justice reviewed the application of this Code of Practice in 2022, to take account of the findings of a Commissioner for Public Appointments Northern Ireland (CPANI) audit conducted on the appointment of the Probation Board for Northern Ireland.
+In 2020, the independent assessor recommended that a review of this Code of Practice should take place to take on board the CPANI findings.
+The Department will keep the code under review and assess if any changes are required following completion of the next appointment process in 2024.